Planning for Stetson

 Stetson University's accommodations are all-inclusive, in that all students from various places, spaces and backgrounds have the opportunity to live together and reside together.
 However, there are also certain residence halls that are pet-friendly, gender-neutral, and/or gender-specific.

 Living on campus you can purchase a meal plan, as room and board are consolidated on one contract.
-See the Dining Services website for details, including cost, for available meal plans.
+See the Dining Services page for details, including cost, for available meal plans.
 The main cafeteria is located in the Carlton Union Building (commonly called the "CUB"), located at the center of campus.
 You can also use your meals at the university's other dining facilities, which include the Coffee Shop, and the Hat Rack, which includes Einstein's Bagels and BYOB: Build Your Own Burrito.
-The bookstore, also located in the CUB, sells snacks, meals to preheat, and other pantry goods
+The bookstore, also located in the CUB, sells snacks, meals to preheat, and other pantry goods.

 Plan on wearing very light clothing upon arrival in Florida during August.
 The summer daily temperature is usually between 80 and 100 degrees Fahrenheit (27 to 38 degrees Celsius).
 Most students wear shorts, t-shirts, sandals and sunglasses during the hot days.
 Good walking shoes are always recommended because of Stetson University's pedestrian campus.